Mirrasol/Todo-API/README.md

 # ToDo API: testing assignment.
 A compact webservice to create and manage tasks.
+Built with Django REST Framework, with PostgreSQL support and JWT authorization.

 ## 1) Features
 - register and browse the list of available tasks;